Betty's House . . . Life After MS

 These techniques are easy to learn, easy to apply, require no special knowledge or training, and can be practiced daily by everyone.

 My copy of The Healer Within is highlighted and marked up throughout.
 I am very grateful for what I learned from Dr. Jahnke early on in my own journey to wellness.
 Still today I frequently refer to this incredible book.
-Follow this link for more information on The Healer Within.
+Follow the Amazon link above for more information on The Healer Within.

 What I believe today about MS